 With the ever so quotable line, “Is butter a carb?”
 Regina George was on a mission to lose some weight and although cheese fries weren’t the best alternative, it was smart of her to avoid the butter.
 Trans fats, like butter and margarine, are actually considered dangerous to the arteries and the heart.
 These products, and others of the like, can harden after consumption, making blood and oxygen circulation difficult.
 Additionally, products like butter and margarine cause the skins tissue to weaken, causing a more pronounced rippling of the skin.

-Other items to avoid: BBQ Sauce, soy sauce, mustard, mayonnaise, processed salad dressing, and canned tomato sauce
+: BBQ Sauce, soy sauce, mustard, mayonnaise, processed salad dressing, and canned tomato sauce

 While deli sandwiches are both delicious and easily accessible for a quick bite, cold cuts and select cheese products are loaded with sodium, often throwing us way over our recommended daily intake in one small meal.